MatteoWebDeveloper/CSS-Architecture/src/scss/test.md

 ## Code review
-CSS change must be code reviewed, so reviewer are aware of new changes/additions.
+CSS changes must be code reviewed, so reviewer are aware of new changes/additions.

 ## Testing quality
-Sometime review some CSS file, and check if the clarity of the css is right.
-If It looks like a big mess you need to improve it :).
-Use the tools listed to asses if we have potential CSS code smell or inefficiency.
+Sometime check a couple of CSS files, If It is looks like an explosion of classes without any sense, it means you need to tidy up and improve your code.
+The following tools help asses if you have invalid css, unused classes and potential CSS code smell or inefficiency.
 Tools:
 * gulp css-lint,
 * gulp css-unused,